jpadie/node-red-virtual-matter-devices/README.md

 You can specify that a device provides regular telemetry and specify the telemetry period (in seconds).
 If telemetry is enabled then the output will contain an object of all parameters that the device is tracking and in some cases a verbose form of those parameters for readability.
 In addition a "lastHeardFrom" timestamp is provided so that you can keep track of devices that might have gone offline.

-You can also specify that a device passes through all messages that it receives on its input.
+You can also specify that a device node passes through all messages that it receives on its input.
 This is useful for debugging but be careful to avoid infinite loops (i.e. you get an update from z2m (or other physical device platforms), transform it and pass it to Matter, the message is received on the output and you feed it back to z2m and so the cycle continues).
 To help protect against this a messageSource key:value is added to the output messages and you can use this as a filter.

-Lastly you will also see an output whenever the Matter controller (eg. Google Home) sends an instruction.
+Lastly you will also see an output whenever the Matter controller (eg. Google Home) sends a change instruction.
 In this case the device will send a message for every parameter that is changed.
 Be careful here as some ecosystems can't react to a single data point - e.g. you cannot provide color:{x:0.5} to z2m as it has no y value.
 I have provided fixes for some of these anomalies but it is still up to you to provide the correct inputs to your chosen platforms.

 ### Thermostats